Guide to Employee Stipends

 How to administer an employee stipend program

-Here’s a five-step breakdown of the process:
+Here’s a four-step breakdown of the process:

 Step 1: Decide on your goals